 Emma Stone is an old soul.
 She radiates the maturity of an adult, and her wisecracking resembles that of someone twice her age.
 With Stone, “Easy A” may not stand on its own two legs.
 The rest of the cast fills out nicely, with the return to the acting of Amanda Bynes and the elder form like Stanley Tucci and Patricia Clarkson that make this film cross the line from “National Lampoon” to original and witty, worthy of its own categorizing.

-Topped with an excellent soundtrack including “Good Life” by One Republic to grab the slow and gentle side of the film, and “Change of Seasons” by Sweet Thing to catch the remarkable quirkiness brought out of the film from the opening credits placed in the schoolyard grass to the 90’s movies homage and the side of the road closing credits.
+Topped with an excellent soundtrack, “Good Life” by OneRepublic grabs the slow and gentle side of the film, and “Change of Seasons” by Sweet Thing catches the beautiful quirkiness of the film.
+The music stands out from the opening credits placed in the schoolyard grass to the 90’s movies’ homage and the side of the road closing credits.